mariaceron15/multilingual_journal_club/README.md

 # The Multilingual Journal Club

 All participants in the club read the same peer-reviewed article every unit (maybe every week?).
 We then write a summary of the article, targeted to a public audience, in whatever language we are trying to learn and improve.
 This could be a second language, or could simply be in our primary language as a way to improve our communication skills.
 It could even include other media such as artistic renderings.
-Some weeks may involve alternate writing prompts that are not article reviews.
+Some units may involve alternate writing prompts that are not article reviews.

 Participation is hoped to:
 1) foster a sense of community